ashishjhaO/Sentimental-Analysis-Twitter/README.md

 ### Code

 Template code is provided in the `Twitter Sentimental Model.py`,'TwitterProcess.py' and 'Map.py'.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.

 ### Run